Volantus/php-pigpio/docs/notifications.md

 $notifier->cancel();
 ````
 ### No remote support
-Library is using internally pipes, therefore Pigpio Deamon needs to run on the same system.
+Pigpio daemon needs to run on the same system, as library is using internally pipes.

 ## Configure GPIO pins in scope
 Pins of interest are specified as Bitmap Object.